 The industrial waste treatment plant decontaminates waste from the aircraft maintenance areas of the Base.
 The contaminants include toxic metals, complexing agents, and organic compounds.
 The entire system is approved by the Environmental Protection Agency.
-For any project where any new discharges are planned to enter the system or if an addition to the industrial waste distribution or treatment system is planned as part of the project, the Contractor must receive prior approval from 75 CEG/CEIE Environmental Branch, the Hill AFB Industrial Waste Treatment Plant, and the Hill AFB Water Working Group during the design stage before any construction has begun.
+No new toxicants can enter the system and the system cannot be enlarged or expanded without notification and approval.
 All structural load assumptions shall be noted on the first sheet of the structural drawings.
+Drawings are seldom lost or destroyed but calculations often are misplaced.